Day 1 (11th April): Let the journey begin!

 Our destination today is Luxor, but in every corner of Egypt you are sure to find something historic, prestigious and significant.
 On our trips we make sure to leave the paths well known to tourists and take the road less travelled to interact with the people, immerse ourselves in the local culture and get a real glimpse of life in Egypt.
 On our way we will make two very interesting stops.
 We will first start by visiting the island of Besaw.
 We will ride a small boat, just like to locals do and cross over.
 Upon arrival, we will be greeted by children, farmers and families and go on a walking tour, walking around farms, engaging with the community in the village, and learning about their way of life.
 We will join a local family, listen to their stories and enjoy lunch together.

 In the morning, we will head to the West Bank to explore the famous Valley of the Kings where the tomb of Tutankhamen lies.
 Then move on to Hatshepsut Temple in the Valley of the Queens, and the gigantic Colossi of Memnon.
-In the afternoon we will cross over to the East Bank to discover the temple of Luxor, also known as ‘the Southern harem.’
-Following a full day out we will head to a local restaurant for dinner together.
+After lunch we will cross over to the East Bank to discover the temple of Luxor, also known as ‘the Southern harem.’
+Following a full day out we will head back to our hotel to relax.

 Day 8 (18th April): Karnak and Desert Safari trip (B, L, D)

 After breakfast we will start our journey to the Red Sea for a totally different experience!!
 But first we will discover Karnak temple, the house of the gods.
 This is the largest temple complex ever built by man.
 It boasts a 54,000 square feet hall featuring 134 columns, several smaller temples and a vast sacred lake.
 This is also where the 27-day Opet festival took place every year to reenergise and prepare for the year to come.